 No question it would be my trips to Napa Valley (both in 2010 and in 2011) to Napa Valley to blog about the S. Pellegrino Almost Famous Chef Competition.
 In 2010, Foodbuzz and S. Pellegrino had hosted a contest to send one person there.
 I was thrilled and beyond belief that I had actually won the contest.
 The trip really opened my eyes to what the food industry is like.
 The food industry, especially the restaurant industry, is grueling, and it takes a ton of hard work and perseverance to make it.
 I was so privileged to be able to see this up close.
 It really gave me a new perspective and added respect for those who choose to follow this career path.
 Of course, Napa Valley is also beautiful, and I had a fabulous time there just checking out the vineyards and trying some amazing restaurants!

 What camera do you use?
 What's your process in photography?

-I switch between my Sony DSC RX1, (which is more pocket-sized so I carry it around with me everywhere I go) and my Canon 5D MKIII depending on the situation.
-The SLR is really big and heavy, so I use it more during vacations and food events that are clearly “camera-friendly.”
+I switched between my Sony Cybershot DSC RX1R, (which is more pocket-sized so I carry it around with me everywhere I go) and my Canon 5D MKIII depending on the situation.
+The SLR is really big and heavy, so I use it more during vacations and food events that are clearly "camera-friendly."
 I would say 80% of the pictures on my blog are taken with the pocket sized cameras.
-I use Adobe Photoshop Lightroom 3 to catalog and work up my images, which are all shot in raw format.
-I then export them to Flickr, which hosts all my images.
+I use Adobe Photoshop Lightroom CC to catalog and work up my images, which are all shot in raw format.
+I then export them to the blog on WordPress, which hosts all my images.

-I got both of these above cameras in 2012, so any photos before 2012 were taken with either a Panasonic Lumix GF1, Canon 5D, or Canon 5D MkII, all of which are excellent cameras.
+Between 2012 and 2016, I used the Sony DSC RX1, and the Canon 5D MKIII.
+Before 2012, I used either a Panasonic Lumix GF1, Canon 5D, or Canon 5D MkII, all of which are excellent cameras.